Vacuum stability of asymptotically safe gauge-Yukawa theories: Phase diagram and UV completion

 can take any real value.
 In the large-$N$ limit, the perturbative renormalisation group equations for the couplings \eq{couplings} have been obtained in \cite{Antipin:2013pya} in dimensional regularisation, also using the results \cite{Machacek:1983tz,Machacek:1983fi,Machacek:1984zw}.
 In terms of \eq{eps} they are given by

 for $\beta_g,\beta_y,\beta_h$ and $\beta_v$ up to $(3,2,1,1)$-loop order, respectively.
 In the terminology of \cite{Litim:2014uca} we refer to this as the next-to-next-to-leading order (NNLO) approximation.
 The NLO approximation corresponds to the approximation in which the $(2,1,0,0)$-loop terms for $\beta_g,\beta_y,\beta_h$ and $\beta_v$ are retained.
 As discussed in \cite{Litim:2014uca}, this ordering of perturbation theory is also favoured by Weyl consistency conditions \cite{Jack:1990eb,Antipin:2013pya,Jack:2014pua}.
+Additionally, we consider the NLO${}^\prime$ approximation in which the $(2,1,1,1)$-loop terms are retained (see Tab.~\ref{Tab}).
+We stress that the dynamics of the scalar couplings, central for our study of vacuum stability, arises for the first time within the NLO${}^\prime$ and NNLO approximations.

 The theory \eq{F2} is renormalisable within perturbation theory.
 For $\eps<0$ it also displays asymptotic freedom in the gauge sector.
 When $\eps$ is positive, asymptotic freedom is lost and the gauge sector becomes QED-like.
 In \cite{Litim:2014uca}, it has been established that the theory \eq{F2} develops an exact, interacting UV fixed point in all four couplings, strictly controlled by perturbation theory, provided the parameter \eq{eps} is chosen to be